According to Express , Dr. Khan shared that wearing socks immediately after showering is not good for your feet.

 - Dry and cracked skin - especially on the soles of the feet and between the toes.

-- Burning and stinging sensation.
+- A burning and tingling sensation.

 - Small pustules, according to Express.

-Use a clean towel and gently pat your feet dry instead of rubbing vigorously as rubbing can irritate the skin.
+Use a clean towel and gently pat your feet dry instead of rubbing vigorously, as rubbing can irritate the skin.

 Source link